Nearly query-optimal classical shadow estimation of unitary channels: Protocol for CSEU

 \section{Protocol for CSEU}

 In this section, we present our protocol for CSEU and analyze its query complexity.
-The protocol is separated into the learning phase, where the unknown unitary channel $\caU$ is applied several times in quantum experiments, and the prediction phase, where we predict desired linear properties of $\caU$ by using the classical data obtained from the learning phase.
+The protocol is separated into the learning phase, in which the unknown unitary channel $\caU$ is applied several times in quantum experiments, and the prediction phase, in which we predict desired linear properties of $\caU$ by using the classical data obtained from the learning phase.